FAQ

 What happens during the days of the Ostana Prize?

-You can find all the details on the programme of the 2025 Ostana Prize.
+You can find all details about this year’s edition program.
 The days of the Prize are full with debates, meetings, streamings and artistic collaborations that emerge on the spot.

-Saturday is the day where debates with the awarded authors and their tutors takes place, so that they can bring to the public their reflections and ideas from their minority language and their own work.
-There is a lot of exchange taking place with the participants, formally and informally.
+Saturday’s the day where debates with the awarded authors and their tutors takes place, so that they can bring to the public their reflections and ideas from their minority language and their own work.
+There’s a lot of exchange taking place with the participants, formally and informally.

 How can I get to Ostana?

 If you are coming from European countries, we suggest you take a flight with destination Torino-Caselle.
-There are plenty of Ryanair and Vueling cheap flights from the main European capitals.
+There’re plenty of Ryanair and Vueling cheap flights from the main European capitals.

 Then, from Torino Caselle, you can take the train to Saluzzo.
 Once you get there, continue by car.
 (Contact us)